jbrundage/hpcc-js-wc/docs/guide/getting-started.md

 npm run serve
 ```

 In vscode pressing `ctrl+shift+b` will start the build and serve process.
-Pressing `F5` will start debuggin in the browser.
+Pressing `F5` will start debugging in the browser.